rclone/rclone/docs/content/docs.md

 For example

-    rclone sync -i /path/to/local/file remote:current --suffix .bak
+    rclone copy -i /path/to/local/file remote:current --suffix .bak

-will sync `/path/to/local` to `remote:current`, but for any files which would have been updated or deleted have .bak added.
+will copy `/path/to/local` to `remote:current`, but for any files which would have been updated or deleted have .bak added.

+If using `rclone sync` with `--suffix` and without `--backup-dir` then it is recommended to put a filter rule in excluding the suffix otherwise the `sync` will delete the backup files.

+    rclone sync -i /path/to/local/file remote:current --suffix .bak --exclude "*.bak"

 ### --suffix-keep-extension ###